Pavelezl/Backend-CodingExercises/README.md

 Here you will find all the exercises that have been completed for the subject [BackEnd I]( ) under the Certified Tech Developer Program of Digital House.

 # Classes
-- Introduction to the back end subject
+- Introduction to the backEnd I subject
    - [Class 1]( ): Make a list of people, add them to a group and proceed with the necessary methods.
+   - [Class 2]( ): Continuing with the previous exercise, let's add some tests to test our code.
+We create a class for test, add the tests and test them until the result is positive.
+We use Unit Testing with JUnit.

 # Classwork
 - Unit Testing with JUnit